 Particularly if those moving have been in their residents for some time, there may be a lengthy list of organisations and family friends to contact and advise of the address change.
 Make a list, and each time you think of a new one jot it down to ensure you don’t lose track.

-It doesn’t have to be all about packing and cleaning.
-Why not have some loved ones over in the lead-up to moving and order some pizzas, open a bottle of wine, look through some old photos and allow everyone to process things in a positive light.
+It doesn’t have to be all packing and cleaning.
+Having some close friends or family over for a meal in the lead-up to moving day, looking through some old photos, and having a bit of ceremony around the occasion will help everyone to process the change in a positive way.
 Sure, moving – and certainly downsizing – can come with an array of conflicting emotions, but it can also be a good excuse to get together and celebrate.